wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

   Chinese, it included a plugin for
   [Traditional to Simplified](https://en.wikipedia.org/wiki/Debate_on_traditional_and_simplified_Chinese_characters)
   conversion (T2S), which was needed because the available tokenizers only work well on Simplified characters.
-Unfortunately, the Elasticsearch T2S conversion is separate from the MediaWiki display T2S conversion, so mismatches were possible.
+Unfortunately, the search T2S conversion is separate from the MediaWiki display T2S conversion, so mismatches were possible.
 Fortunately, I was able to extract the MediaWiki display T2S conversion and convert it to folding info in `langdata/chinese.txt`, which allowed me to ignore any collisions caused by mappings that the two independent converters agreed on.
 Whew!
-That reduced thousands of conversion-related collisions down to a
+That reduced thousands of conversion-related collisions down to a [manageable 99](https://www.mediawiki.org/wiki/User:TJones_%28WMF%29/Notes/Chinese_Analyzer_Analysis#Analysis_Results).
-  [manageable 99](https://www.mediawiki.org/wiki/User:TJones_%28WMF%29/Notes/Chinese_Analyzer_Analysis#Analysis_Results).

 * **Hebrew likes affixes and dislikes vowels:** The HebMorph analyzer made me pay attention to